Title 105 | Chapter 001 | Regulation 330REG

 Agency may provide corrected costs to the employee, person, member, or retired member; and2.

-Employee, person, member, or retired member shall pay any additional amount due for the corrected costs to have the service purchase credited to their account.(5)
+Employee, person, member, or retired member shall pay any additional amount due for the corrected costs to have the service purchase credited to his or her account.(5)

-If the employee elects to purchase only a portion of the service for which they have requested a cost calculation, the employee shall be required to obtain a new cost calculation for the remaining service unless the remaining service is service pursuant to KRS 61.552(2) or (3).Section 2.
+If the employee elects to purchase only a portion of the service for which he or she has requested a cost calculation, the employee shall be required to obtain a new cost calculation for the remaining service unless the remaining service is service pursuant to KRS 61.552(2) or (3).Section 2.

 General Requirements to Purchase Service.(1)